athakapo/pyBCD-CAO/README.md

 ## Included Testbeds

-This Python repository ships with two example frameworks:
+This Python repository ships with three frameworks:

 1. **HoldTheLine**
    A simple (toy) problem where robots must be positioned in a specific line formation.

+   `The agents do not explictly know  about the formation; they learn this by the online cost function feedback`

 2. **AdaptiveCoverage2D**
    An application where robots must spread out over a 2D environment, aggregating in areas of high sensory interest.

-   - The robots do not initially know the environment’s important regions; they learn these online from local sensors.
+   `The agents do not explictly know the environment’s important regions; they learn these online from local sensors.`

+2. **IntentAware**
+   A dynamic, collaborative task where robots adaptively position themselves in an evolving 2D environment.

+   `The agents do not have explicit individual goals; they learn online to optimize a global cost that integrates coverage, team cohesion, and target tracking.`

 ---